leptos-rs/cargo-leptos/README.md

 - `build` build the server and client.
 - `end2end` command for building, running the server and calling a bash shell hook.
 The hook would typically launch Playwright or similar.
 - `new` command for creating a new project based on templates, using [cargo-generate](https://cargo-generate.github.io/cargo-generate/index.html).
 WIP: You'll need to ask on the Leptos [discord](https://discord.gg/YdRAhS7eQB) for the url of a template.
+- 'no_downloads' feature to allow user management of optional dependencies
   <br/>

 # Getting started